Dig Inn

 As of October 2025, the chain had 36 restaurants, including in two New York City boroughs (Manhattan and Brooklyn), Rye Brook in Westchester County, New York; Stamford, Connecticut; Bridgewater, New Jersey; Philadelphia, Pennsylvania; Boston, Massachusetts; Bethesda, Maryland; Ashburn, Virginia and Washington, D.C.
-With recent expansion focused in the Philadelphia suburbs of Ardmore and Jenkintown in Montgomery County, Pennsylvania.
+In 2025, two opened in the Philadelphia suburbs of Ardmore and Jenkintown in Montgomery County, Pennsylvania.

-The company offers dine-in meals as well as pick up, delivery and catering format meals.
+The company offers dine-in, pickup, delivery, and catering.

 History

 The company received $21.5 million in early funding rounds, then $30 million in Series D funding.
-The main investors were Monogram Capital Partners, and Bill Allen (former CEO of OSI Restaurant Partners).
+The main investors were Monogram Capital Partners and Bill Allen (former CEO of OSI Restaurant Partners).

-In January 2019, the company introduced a new delivery concept called Room Service available in some parts of downtown Manhattan.
+In January 2019, the company introduced a delivery service, Room Service, in some parts of downtown Manhattan.

 In April 2019, the company announced a $20 million round of financing, including $15 million from Danny Meyer’s investment group Enlightened Hospitality Investments.
-It also had plans to open its first full-service, sit-down restaurant concept in New York's West Village.
-The company opened its first Philadelphia location in 2019.
+It had plans to open its first full-service, sit-down restaurant in New York's West Village.
+Also in 2019, the company opened its first Philadelphia location and in July, rebranded as "Dig", in part to reflect ambitions beyond restaurants.

-In July 2019, the company officially dropped the “Inn” in its branding and rebranded as Dig, in part to reflect ambitions beyond just restaurants.
-Under the “Dig” name, the company continued its expansion.

-However, in June 2025, Dig announced it was reverting back to its original Dig Inn name, citing customer feedback and brand identity.
-The rebrand back to “Dig Inn” is being phased in alongside menu throwbacks and nostalgic branding elements.
+In June 2025, Dig announced it was reverting to "Dig Inn", citing customer feedback and brand identity.
+That same month, they partnered with Cyrus Veyssi to create a Sumac Yogurt and Chicken dish: a percentage of the profits went to NYC Pride March.